soderling-lab/SynaptopathyProteomics/docs/Methods.md

 Modules with any insignificant quality statistics were removed.

 ## Comparing WT and KO networks
+In order to identify modules that are divergent in WT and KO coexpression graphs, we again utilized a permutation approach.
+(Ritchie et al., 2016).

+A permutation procedure was employed to characterize the distribution of each statistical test under the null hypothesis of non-replication and non-preservation.
+Specifically, each module preservation statistic was re-calculated when shuffling the node labels in the test dataset.
+The node labels in the discovery dataset were left unchanged.
+Nodes that were not present in both the discovery and test dataset were ignored both when calculating the module preservation statistics and when shuffling the node labels in the test dataset.
+Under the alternate hypothesis of replication/preservation, the test statistics calculated on the non-permuted dataset were expected to be higher than when calculated on random sub-graphs in the test dataset.
+Permutation p values were then calculated from these null distributions using the estimator described by Phipson and Smyth (2010), which provides a conservative estimate of the p value appropriate for multiple testing adjustment (Supplemental
+Experimental Procedures).

 ## Data and Software availability
 Data processing and statistical analyses were performed using R version 3.5.1